Budgeting is the process of creating a plan to spend your money.

 If you cannot pay your Council tax instalment by the due date shown on your bill or if you are having difficulty paying, do not wait, please contact us on 0191 553 4388 to make a payment arrangement.

-Find further information on debt and money advice
+Find further information on advice via the debt and money advice link

 It's not always easy to notice when someone you know is having money problems or is in debt.
 Often when people have money worries they hide them due to embarrassment or to protect their family.
 Or perhaps they just don't realise the severity of the situation - or want to admit it.
 But you can spot the clues.

 Reduce your spending

 If your essential payments have been identified and are being met and your budget still doesn't work then you first of all need to think about reducing or removing non-essential spending